 These are good marks that are awarded for exceptional performance in all walks of life at Sandroyd.
 A cup is awarded to the highest scoring house on a weekly basis.

 A weekend when all boarders are required to stay in on Saturday night and all day Sunday.
-These are always the first and last weekends of term but there are occasionally more, as highlighted in the termly calendar card.
+These are always the first weekends of term but there are occasionally more, as highlighted in the termly calendar card.

 Best Alphas Outing

 The top Alpha scorers in each form are rewarded with an outing (such as ice-skating) at the end of each term.
 There is a maximum of 2 outings per child per academic year.

 The Under 11 year group teams are known as Colts.

 A boy or girl in Year 8 who is given responsibilities (similar to prefects or monitors).

 Currently the Headmaster’s Study – formerly a general reception area and later a relaxation room for boarders.